arrangabriel/IT1901-project-gr23/get-fit/client/README.md

 - getLogEntry(String) -> HashMap<String, String>: Gets a LogEntry from the server.
 It throws an URISyntaxException if the id ruins the URI syntax, an InterruptedException if the request was interrupted before retreiving the http response, an ExecutionException if the request completed exceptionally or a ServerResponseException.

-- getLogEntryList() -> List<HashMap<String, String>>: Get a list of log entries from the server without sorting or filtering.
+- getLogEntryList(SortArgWrapper) -> List<HashMap<String, String>>: Gets a list of log entries from the server.
 The method returns a list of log entries from the server represented as a hash map.
 It throws an URISyntaxException if the id ruins the URI syntax, an InterruptedException if the request was interrupted before retreiving the http response, an ExecutionException if the request completed exceptionally or a ServerResponseException.

-- getLogEntryList(ListBuilder) -> List<HashMap<String, String>>: Gets a list of log entries from the server.
-The method returns a list of log entries from the server represented as a hash map.
+- getStatistics(SortArgWrapper) -> HashMap<String, String>: Gets a HashMap with statistics data from the server.
+It throws an URISyntaxException if the id ruins the URI syntax, an InterruptedException if the request was interrupted before retreiving the http response, an ExecutionException if the request completed exceptionally or a ServerResponseException.

+- getChartData(SortArgWrapper) -> HashMap<String, String>: Gets data to build a statistical chart.
 It throws an URISyntaxException if the id ruins the URI syntax, an InterruptedException if the request was interrupted before retreiving the http response, an ExecutionException if the request completed exceptionally or a ServerResponseException.

 - addLogEntry(entry) -> void: Adds a log entry on the server.
 The parameter is the HashMap representing the log entry to add.
 It throws an URISyntaxException if the id ruins the URI syntax, an InterruptedException if the request was interrupted before retreiving the http response, an ExecutionException if the request completed exceptionally or a ServerResponseException.